li-jonathan/covid-lockdown-map/README.md

 Utilizes the Google Spreadsheet API to retrieve data from a Google Sheet containing information about all states.

 ## Functionality
 Partial data included to show website functionality.
-View Google Spreadsheet below to view how data is organized and can be updated.</br>*Data will not be completed nor further updated, as website functionality (usage of interactive map and data retrieval using Google API) is complete.
+View Google Spreadsheet below to view how data is organized and can be updated.</br>*Data will not be completed nor further updated, as website will not be commercially deployed and is meant to just show functionality (usage of interactive map and data retrieval using Google API).

 ## Data
 Click [here](https://docs.google.com/spreadsheets/d/1dPAVzaMeYQJWw166GW88Z41HJtbRnMObIvFYoLckJRY/edit#gid=0) to view Google Sheet of data.